Working with conda?

 You can now proceed to download the Gammapy tutorial notebooks and the example datasets.
 The total size to download is ~180 MB.
 Select the location where you want to install the datasets and proceed with the following commands:

-$ gammapy download notebooks $ gammapy download datasets $ export GAMMAPY_DATA=$PWD/gammapy-datasets/X.Y.Z
+$ gammapy download notebooks $ gammapy download datasets $ conda env config vars set GAMMAPY_DATA=$PWD/gammapy-datasets/X.Y.Z $ conda activate gammapy-X.Y.Z

 If you are not using the